dustinpfister/blog_posts/_posts/electronjs-example-user-data-file.md

 ## 2 - The main javaScript file

-In my main javaScript file I have a number of helper functions that I am using to check if a user data folder is there to begin with, and of so create it.
-In other worlds I want to do something that is like the [mkdir -p command in Linux](/2021/06/30/linux-mkdir) to make sure that a folder in which I want to park data for the current user is there to begin with.
-In older versions of nodejs this was a little involved and required the use of an [npm package like that of mkdirp](/2017/11/14/nodejs-mkdirp/).
-However in newer versions of node it would seem that native support for recursive creation of folders works well with just the native fs.mkdir method of the file system module in nodejs.
+In my main javaScript file then I use the create method of the user data module to make sure that the user data folder is there.
+If all goes well with that I start the application as usual by crating the main browser window.

-On top of having a helper funciton to create the user data folder I have another function that will check if a user data file is in the folder or not.
-In the event that the file is not there it will create a new one using hard coded settings in the main javaScript file.
+When it comes to the menu that I am using for this I am using the get method of the user data module to get what the start folder value should be from the user data.
+Once I have that I can then use that for the default path property of the show open dialog and show save dialogs of the [dialog module](https://www.electronjs.org/docs/latest/api/dialog).

 ```js
 // load app and BrowserWindow